Phosphorescentt/mdpm/README.md

 # Todo
 - [ ] When running `mdpm` from a directory without a `.mdpm` subdirectory, we should walk up the file tree until we find one.
+If we fail to find one, then we should fall back to globally looking for tickets.